Ashmore Park

 Ashmore Park is a large housing estate in Wednesfield, England.
 It has been part of the city of Wolverhampton, West Midlands since 1966, when the majority of Wednesfield was incorporated into Wolverhampton.
-It constitutes mostly of the Wednesfield North ward of the Wolverhampton council.
+It forms part of the Wednesfield North ward of the City of Wolverhampton council.
+The estate consists predominantly of council-built houses, flats and bungalows from the 1950s.

 History

 Ashmore Park was initially one of the wooded estates Lady Wulfruna transferred to St. Peter's Fold to allow the park to generate income and food.
 A moat-surrounded farmhouse was built here sometime during the mid-14th century.
 Three-quarters of the moat still exists today in the "bottom shops" precinct.

-The housing estate, built as an overspill estate for Wolverhampton, was constructed within the Wednesfield Urban District.
-The estate consists predominantly of council houses, flats, and bungalows from the 1950s.
+A plaque placed by Wolverhampton Civic Society and Ashmore Park Community Association on The Hub Community Centre states Ashmore Park Colliery operated from 1875 to 1948 and employed a total of over 230 people below and above ground.
+Ordnance Survey mapping shows the colliery linked by a mineral tramway to a basin on the Wyrley and Essington Canal.
+The land was owned by the Duke of Cleveland.
+A reminder of the area's mining history arose in 2019 when melting snow revealed a shaft near a children's playground.
+The Coal Authority carried out work to seal the shaft and compact the filling material.

+1,500 homes were initially planned for Ashmore Park by Wednesfield Urban District Council in 1954 as part of Staffordshire County Council's overspill housing scheme for Wolverhampton.
+The first house was opened on 16 June 1955 by the Chairman of Staffordshire County Council, Alderman A G B Owen and it was reported that 6,500 people would be housed in 1,750 homes.
+A shopping precinct and dwellings were opened by Cannock constituency MP Jennie Lee in September 1958.

 The Dean of Wolverhampton probably used the homestead in his role as Dean (landlord) of Ashmore Park.
 The original farmhouse was removed when a new one was built in the early 19th century.
 In 1957 authorities demolished that farmhouse and built a library near its site.